Online Antenatal Classes

 - Birth by caesarean operation

-These postnatal courses are all about baby, aiming to help clear up some of the myths and facts and support you in feeling confident in making the right choices for a great life with a new baby
+This postnatal class is all about baby, aiming to help clear up some of the myths and facts and support you in feeling confident in making the right choices for a great life with a new baby

 Starting from the first moments where you meet your baby we explore: